Pivotal tests for relevant differences in the second order dynamics of functional time series: Methodology

-If the processes are dependent, we assume ${T_1}={T_2}$ and $b_1\sim b_2$. \end{assumption} We can now state the main technical result of this paper which is crucial for the construction of pivotal tests for the hypotheses \eqref{eq:testHypOp}, \eqref{eq:testHyp} and \eqref{eq:testHypEv} of no relevant difference in the spectral density operators, eigenprojectors or eigenvalues, respectively (see Sections \ref{sec31} - \ref{sec33} for details).
+We can now state the main technical result of this paper which is crucial for the construction of pivotal tests for the hypotheses \eqref{eq:testHypOp}, \eqref{eq:testHyp} and \eqref{eq:testHypEv} of no relevant difference in the spectral density operators, eigenprojectors or eigenvalues, respectively (see Sections \ref{sec31} - \ref{sec33} for details).

 \begin{thm} Suppose Assumptions \ref{as:depstruc}-\ref{as:ratiorates} are satisfied.
 Then